Asymptotic estimates for the wave functions of the Dirac-Coulomb operator and applications: Introduction

 \begin{remark} As a direct consequence of \eqref{esteigformula}, one gets an estimate for $|\psi_k'(\rho)|\,$ (with a possibly larger $C$ and a smaller $D>0\,$, both independent of $k$, $\nu$):

 \end{remark}

 \begin{remark} Our proof is different from the one of estimate \eqref{estbes} as given in \cite{cor}-\cite{barcor}.
 In that case an integral formula for Bessel functions with an oscillating integrand was used, allowing an application of the Van der Corput method.
-The integral formulation for $\psi_k(\rho)$ is more difficult to deal with, and we will rely on the steepest descent method to deal with large values of $\vert\rho\vert$.
-For the reader's convenience, we give a brief description of this method in section \ref{method}. \end{remark}
+The integral formulation for $\psi_k(\rho)$ is more difficult to deal with, and we will rely on the steepest descent method to deal with large values of $\vert\rho\vert$ and $\vert k \vert$.
+For the reader's convenience, we give a brief description of this method in section \ref{method}.
+Let us just mention here that the steepest descent method, in its simplest version, typically provides exact asymptotic formulas for integrals depending on one large parameter.
+We are not exactly interested in such formulas in the present work: instead, we look for uniform estimates valid for all values of the three parameters $\rho,\,k,\,\nu$ and having the same accuracy as the known estimates on Bessel functions.
+This goal is achieved: in the limit $\nu\rightarrow 0$, the functions $\psi_k$ reduce to the Bessel functions (with proper weights and coefficients), and the estimates proved in Theorem 1.1 retrieve estimates (1.5).
+Let us also point out that one could write exact asymptotic formulas for $\psi_k(\rho)$ valid when $\vert\rho\vert\to\infty$ with $\frac{\vert k\vert }{\vert\rho\vert}$ fixed, by modifying slightly our arguments.
+One would then see that our estimates of polynomial decay are optimal up to a multiplicative constant when $\frac{\vert k\vert }{\vert\rho\vert}\leq 1 $.
+However, if $\vert k\vert > \rho$ and $\frac{\vert k\vert }{\vert\rho\vert}$ stays away from $1$, then $\psi_k(\rho)$ decreases exponentially, as mentioned in Subcase (1.a) of our proof.
+The statement of Theorem 1.1 is not optimal in this sector: the rate of exponential decay is estimated roughly in the sector $\vert\rho\vert<\frac{\vert k\vert}{2}$ and does not even appear in the sector $\frac{\vert k\vert}{2}\leq \vert\rho\vert< \vert k\vert$.
+But better bounds in the domain $\vert k\vert > \rho$ would not improve our Strichartz estimates, that are the final purpose of this paper. \end{remark}

-As an application of Theorem \ref{esteigen}, by following the aforementioned strategy, we are able to obtain Strichartz estimates with loss of angular regularity for solutions to \eqref{diraccoul} for general initial data.
-Before stating the result, let us mention that we will use standard notation for Lebesgue and Sobolev spaces; if not specifically indicated, the norms will be intended on the whole space (i.e. $L^p_t=L^p_t(\R)$ and $L^q_x=L^q_x(\R^3)$), and we will systematically omit the dimension on the target space.
+As an application of Theorem \ref{esteigen}, by following the aforementioned strategy, we are able to obtain Strichartz estimates that are $L^2$-averaged over angular direction for solutions to \eqref{diraccoul} for general initial data.
+Before stating the result, let us mention that we will use standard notations for Lebesgue and Sobolev spaces; if not specifically indicated, the norms will be intended on the whole space (i.e. $L^p_t=L^p_t(\R)$ and $L^q_x=L^q_x(\R^3)$), and we will systematically omit the dimension on the target space.
 We will denote with $L^p_tL^q_x=L^p(\mathbb{R}_t; L^q(\mathbb{R}^3_x))$ the mixed space-time Strichartz spaces.
 Using the polar coordinates $x=r\omega$, $r\geq0$, $\omega\in S^2$, and given a measurable function $F=F(t,x)$ we will denote by

 being $d\sigma$ the surface measure on the sphere.
 We then have the following

 \begin{theorem}[Strichartz estimates] Let $|\nu|<\frac{\sqrt{15}}4$.
 For any $u_0\in \dot H^s$, the following Strichartz estimates hold